Rushant-123/Video-Analyzer/README.md

 - **Natural Language Queries**: Query videos using natural language (e.g., "who did I meet at the gym?")
 - **AI Analysis**: Uses Gemini 2.5 Pro to analyze retrieved video segments for insights

+## Demo

+🎬 **Try Video-Analyzer with our demo video!**

+A sample demo video is available in the repository: [`Video-Analyzer.mp4`](Video-Analyzer.mp4)

+This demonstrates the full video analysis pipeline including:
+- Video segmentation into meaningful shots
+- Semantic search capabilities
+- AI-powered content analysis
+- Real-time query processing

+**Note**: The demo video showcases the system analyzing smart-glasses footage and answering natural language questions about the content.

 ## Setup

 1. **Install dependencies**: